NoyShabo/sec-filings-filter/README.md

 - **CSV Export**: Export all filtered results to CSV with one click
 - **Direct Filing Access**: Quick links to view official SEC documents

+## ⚠️ Important Limitation

+**Date Range Limitation**: The SEC's `getcurrent` API endpoint returns **recent filings only** (typically last 30 days).
+Historical searches beyond 30 days may return incomplete results.
+For best accuracy, use date ranges within the last 30 days.

+This is a limitation of the free SEC EDGAR API, not the application itself.

 ## 🛠️ Tech Stack

 - **Frontend**: Next.js 14 (App Router), React 18, Tailwind CSS